sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Use jenkins url eg, http://jenkins.linuxclaud.com/github-webhook Paste the Jenkins API token generated in the Secret field

+## Getting Application Repo and Updating Jenkins Pipeline Script File
-Fork the usteam repository from this link,
+Fork the usteam repository from this link, https://github.com/sammyutere/usteam.git
-Change ansible ip and other stuff in Jenkins file
+You must uncheck the box fork only main
+Click on main drop down menu and select the branch pet-set19 The Jenkins file path is, usteam/ pet-set19 branch, then under target click on Jenkins file Within the Jenkinsfile, at the far top right, click on the edit pen, Change ansible ip and other parameters in the Jenkins file as follows:

+Line 52 to your domain name for example, nexus.linuxclaud.com Line 82 to the IP address of your ansible server
+Line 89 to your domain name for example, https://stage.linuxclaud.com Line 91 to your domain name for example, https://stage.linuxclaud.com Line 110 to the IP address of your ansible server
+Line 117 to your domain name for example, https://prod.linuxclaud.com Line 119 to your domain name for example, https://prod.linuxclaud.com

+## Setting up Jenkins Pipeline
 Go to Jenkins, Click Dashboard, Click New item
 Enter item Name
 Click Pipeline,